 If you’ve ever thought about visiting Channel Islands, you definitely should!

-There are boat places that offer a variety of tours.
+There companies that offer a variety of tours.
 Some drop you off on one of the islands while others are just a boat “tour” around the islands.

 This post will tell you about our experience with the Island Packers Whale Watching & Wildlife Tour of Anacapa Island.